ojsl1/metadata-fetcher/README.md

 <details>
   <summary>Todos</summary>

-- Rewrite using SDL_Renderer and SDL_Texture.
+- Use SDL_Renderer and SDL_Textures.
-- Render with OpenGL instead of SDL
+- Use OpenGL instead of SDL
-- SDL2 -> SDL3
+- Add arm64 libs for sdl and nloh for termux dev
 - Image gallery with a scrollable mosaic, compare:
     - imagemagick montage
     - yfszzx/stable-diffusion-webui-images-browser